johnwargo/joomla-to-markdown/README.md

 ### Categories

 Display a list of category information to the console; the module reads the `categories` export file, parses the content then displays each article Id, Name, and Path in a table.
+Use this command to validate the contents of the `categories` export.

 ``` shell
 j32md cats sourceFolder joomlaDatabasePrefix